triflt/mol_analysis_MISIS_project/README.md

 # Regression task on molecular structures
 The problem of regression based on the structure of molecules

+`baseline_graphs.ipynb` - train pipeline with graph-models

+`classic_ml.ipynb` - pipeline with classic ML

+`new_descriptors.ipynb` - extracting other descriptors for achieving better results

+## Results:
 - On new descriptors and preproc data from new_descriptors.ipynb:
 **No target changes**